Wacky-Mole/WackysDatabase/Thunderstore/README.md

 If `build` is omitted entirely, WackyDB keeps the piece's original vanilla/modded requirements.

-To make something free, set an explicit empty list:
+To delete all existing build requirements, use:

-build: []
+build:
+  - delete

 You can also force a zero-cost requirement line:
 - Wood:0:0:True